New: Manage your customer journeys in one platform 🔀

 3 steps to weed out the tire kickers:

-For example, at Typeform, we know the more questions someone creates in a form, the more likely they’ll become a paying customer.
-Look for behaviors like:
+At Typeform, we've learned that the more questions someone creates in a form, the more likely they are to become a paying customer.
+Look for magic moment behaviors like:

 Double Denim Marketing, a B2B firm based in the UK, doubled their conversions with this lead scoring rubric: